-When it comes to data management, there are a lot of data gaps that requires ﬁlling.
-Below are the areas of data management where the industry is facing problems.
-If any of this sounds familiar, you might need help!
+Clinical Trial Data managers today are hampered by a number of data gaps that require ﬁlling.
+Let’s take a quick look at the clinical trial data management areas in which the drug development industry is facing problems.
+If any of these sound familiar, you might be in need of help!

 Data Capturing & Aggregation: The prevalence of ‘data heterogeneity’ in clinical trials is what makes data capturing and aggregation a complex process.
-Capturing data is yet to be perfected because it comes in different forms and formats.
-It is generated from multiple devices used by practitioners who follow distinct regulatory protocols.
+Capturing trial data is yet to be perfected because it comes in different forms and formats, thanks to the number of eClinical Systems in use by the various stakeholders.
+Clinical data today is generated by the multiple devices used by practitioners who follow distinct regulatory protocols at a global level.
 The cleanliness of clinical data is also subject to issues like non-adherence and data variability which arise due to a different set of on-site challenges.
 This primary challenge stifles the data lifecycle, affecting analytics and quality of insights.

 Data Cleaning & Discrepancy Management: Clinical trials deal with unstructured data all the time.
 Though digital documents such as EDCs, EHRs and ePROs are embraced in clinical trial projects, use of PCRFs cannot be eliminated completely.
 This fractional use of PCRFs and multi-source aggregation adds to the complexity of data cleanliness.
-Clean data, devoid of discrepancies, ensures use of accurate and rationale datasets for further analytics.
+Clean data, devoid of discrepancies, ensures use of accurate and rational datasets for further analyses.

-Data Storage & Data Security: Data storage and security issues always give rise to the debate of ‘on-site or cloud model’ since it is coined with the function of cost.
-In either case, care must be taken to establish disaster recovery, cost efﬁciency, immunity against security breaches and healthcare speciﬁc compliance with HIPAA security rule.
+Data Storage & Data Security: Data storage and security issues always give rise to the debate of ‘on-site or cloud model’ since it is combined with the function of cost.
+In either case, care must be taken to establish disaster recovery, cost efﬁciency, immunity against security breaches and healthcare speciﬁc compliance with HIPAA security rules.